 - Reached approximately 1,900 youth at the 2002 film festival and through the health and the media education programs leading up to it.

-- Identified and acquired 19 feature films, short films and documentaries that are free of tobacco use and addressed issues such as product placement and advertising and film techniques directed at youth (see the Appendix).
+- Identified and acquired 19 feature films, short films and documentaries that are free of tobacco use and addressed issues such as product placement and advertising and film techniques directed at youth.

 - Conducted 19 Critical Viewing Workshops that helped youth learn about the connections between what they watched and their health.